 Continue your tour to visit Wat Phnom Daun Penh – the name of a pagoda, was built by lady Daun Penh in 1372 on a little hill, Legend has it that after a particularly heavy flood, a wealthy Khmer woman named Daun Penh found a tree on the banks of the Mekong with four statues of Buddha hidden inside.

-Visit the Russian market for some shopping spree before you return to rour hotel.
-The rest of the day is free.
+Visit the Russian market for some shopping spree before you return to your hotel.
+The rest of the day will be free.

 Overnight in Phnom Penh

 Phnom Penh – KratieDay 15

 Depart Phnom Penh at 08:00 am for an interesting drive to Kratie, stopping off at Phnom Srei and Phnom Pros in Kampong Cham before winding your way to Kratie.